Nonprofit Donation Receipts: Everything You Need to Know

 Send Donors the Perfect Thank You Letter

 Break through the creative block that comes with drafting the perfect thank you message.
-With the option of 7 different templates, you’ll learn precisely how to nurture relationships with your donors, volunteers, or partners and retain them for many years to come.
+With seven different templates, you’ll learn precisely how to nurture relationships with your donors, volunteers, or partners and retain them for many years to come.

 5. Be clear about what is tax-deductible